Accenture/mercury/guides/CHAPTER-6.md

 </html>
 ```

-If you want to keep REST automation's light weight HTTP server together with Spring Boot's Tomcat or other
+If you want to keep REST automation's lightweight HTTP server together with Spring Boot's Tomcat or other
 application server, please add the following to your application.properties file:

 ```properties